LaurentOngaro/UEVaultManager/README.md

 usage: legendary cleanup [-h] [--delete-manifests]

 optional arguments:
   -h, --help                Show this help message and exit -d, --delete-metadata     Also Delete metadata files.
-They are kept by default
+They are kept by default -e, --delete-extras-data  Also delete extras data files.
+They are kept by default'

 Command: info